enmanuelmag/notify_function/README.md

 # Notifier Function Status
-This library uses a decorator to show a toast in your screen.
+This library uses a decorator to show a toast in your screen or send you a email when your function has finished

 ## Requeriments